haxiomic/webcore/README.md

 - Run `haxe web.hxml` then open `platform/web/index.html` to see the output :)

+## Next Steps

+- Forward touch events
+- Handle display resize
+- Use a macro to generate the platform interface (i.e, generate Swift and Java interfaces for the C-API)

 ## FAQ

 ### Using a custom Android SDK location